-Designing a solution that will work requires considering the average user’s expectations and the expectations of the outliers, or extreme users.
+Extreme Users, is designing a solution that will work requiring the considering of the average user’s expectations and the expectations of the outliers, or the extreme users.
 An extreme user is someone that sets on either end of the spectrum of end-users.
 Gathering information on extreme users usually happens during the deep dive interviewing process as the Design team targets having conversations with average users and those users on the extreme ends of the user spectrum.

 Understanding the extreme user’s perspective is valuable to the Design team for several reasons.
 The common belief in Design is that if you design for the extremes you will likely create a solution that works for the majority of other users.
 The other benefit to talking to extreme users is that the extreme user’s unique perspectives, use cases, hacks, and workarounds can help Designers think more creatively and broadly about how to solve the problem.

 To view our other available tools and templates, please visit our online resource page.
 All PDF versions of our tools are free to download.

 All of our tools and templates are available in Word or PowerPoint format to allow organizations to purchase and customize the templates to their brand standards.

 Using the Extreme User methodology to better design a product or service not only for the average user, but for those on either end of the spectrum of end-users.
 This topic is a core concept of applying creative problem-solving through design thinking.
 To learn more about design, please visit our Introduction to Design Thinking Course.

 The Design Thinking course teaches a creative problem-solving that will give any professional an advantage in their industry or career.

 This course will help expose the learner to various design thinking tools and mental models – all with the emphasis on innovating through creative problem-solving.